Hundreds of police enter German forest protest camp

-BERLIN — German news agency dpa is reporting that hundreds of police have entered a forest that protesters are trying to stop from being chopped down for a coal mine.
+BERLIN — Hundreds of German police on Wednesday entered a forest that protesters are trying to stop from being chopped down for a coal mine.

-The agency reported that police are protecting workers from energy company RWE who plan to start clearing obstacles from the floor of Hambach forest Wednesday.
+Police said the officers were protecting workers from energy company RWE who plan to start clearing obstacles from the floor of Hambach forest.
+They were also searching for dangerous objects or potential barricades.

-RWE wants to cut down half of the ancient forest to expand a nearby lignite strip mine.
+RWE wants to starting cutting down half of the ancient forest next month to expand a nearby lignite strip mine.

 The plans have enraged environmentalists, who want Germany to stop extracting and burning coal.
 Some have been camping in the forest for years in protest.